massimilianobaldo/massimilianobaldo.github.io/README.md

 It's a personal space where I can enjoy myself in web developing and talknig about me

 # TODO
-1. Modifing the projects.html
+- [] Modifing the projects.html.

-2. Create the contacts section
+- [x] Create the contacts section.

-3. Modifing the hidden menu with the display none.
+- [] Modify the hidden menu with the display none.

+- [] Modify the row icons of the constatcs section.